 In the event a product you manufacture causes an injury or illness, product liability insurance will cover you.

 Business interruption insurance

-If your shop has to close due to damage caused by flooding or illness, business interruption will help to cover the loss of income you might suffer during that period as well as costs like rent.
+If your shop has to close due to damage caused by flooding or illness, business interruption can help to cover the loss of income you might suffer during that period as well as costs like rent.

 If you own your shop and need buildings insurance, you may be able to include cover for your premises within a business insurance policy.